Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

-On a one-handle, the curve configuration consists of two arrowboxes and one permutation box, as shown in Figure~\ref{fig:anatomy}.
-We introduce the notational shorthand $[A_1,\sigma,A_2]$ to specify this data so that, if $\tau$ is some other permutation, the equlity should be interpreted as conjugating the arrow box $A_1$ by $\tau$.
-This has the effect of altering $\sigma\mapsto\tau^{-1}\sigma$, potentially altering the arrows (as suggested by $A_1^\tau$), and adding the permutation $\tau$ among strands on the left, so that there is no net change to the overall handle (or, indeed, the equivalence class of the train track).
-Fix an ordering \(\leq\) on the strands in each arrowbox.
-We say that the arrow boxes are sorted with respect to \(\leq\) if \(a \geq_m b\) whenever there is a crossover arrow from \(a\) to \(b\).
+Our next goal is to show that we can replace any configuration $[A_1,\sigma,A_2]$ with an equivalent configuration $[A_1', \sigma', A_2']$ in which the crossover arrows are nicely arranged with respect to a chosen ordering of the strands on each end.
+Fix an ordering $<$ on the strands in each arrowbox.
+We say that the arrow boxes are sorted with respect to $<$ if $b < a$ whenever there is a crossover arrow from \(a\) to \(b\).

-\begin{lemma} Any configuration $[A_1,\sigma,A_2]$ in a 1-handle is equivalent to a configuration $[A_1',\sigma',A_2']$, where the arrow boxes \(A_1'\) and \(A_2'\) are sorted with respect to the fixed ordering \(\leq\).
-Moreover, if the original configuration had depth \(m\), then the depth \(m\) colorings on the old and new configurations are the same, and the new configuration has depth \(\geq m\). \end{lemma}
+\begin{lemma} Any configuration $[A_1,\sigma,A_2]$ in a 1-handle is equivalent to a configuration $[A_1',\sigma',A_2']$, where the arrow boxes \(A_1'\) and \(A_2'\) are sorted with respect to the fixed ordering $<$.
+Moreover, if the original configuration has depth \(m\), then the depth \(m\) colorings on the old and new configurations are the same, and the new configuration has depth \(\geq m\). \end{lemma}